fabge/til/pytest/cheating-at-unit-tests.md

 This last step means that no matter how giant and ugly the test comparison has become I’ll always get a neatly formatted test out of it.

-I always eyeball the generated test to make sure that it’s what I would have written by hand if I wasn’t so lazy—then I commit it along with the implementation and move on to the next task.</django.test.client.client></a> <a id="Cheating_at_unit_tests_10">
+I always eyeball the generated test to make sure that it’s what I would have written by hand if I wasn’t so lazy—then I commit it along with the implementation and move on to the next task.

 I’ve used this technique to write many of the tests in both</a> [Datasette](https://github.com/simonw/datasette) and [sqlite-utils](https://github.com/simonw/sqlite-utils), and those are by far the best tested pieces of software I’ve ever released.